byui-cit/learning-modules/modules/general/hosting-git-gihub/ponder1.md

 2.  ## Sign up for a GitHub Account

     1. Visit the [Github.com](https://github.com/) website and click the 'Sign Up' button.
     2. You'll enter an email.
-Your BYUI email is a good one to use here.
+Use the email you use in the git config global settings.
 Then click 'Continue'.
     3. Create a password that has to be at least 15 characters or 8 characters with a number and lowercase letter.
 Then click 'Continue'.
-    4. Enter a username.
-Use a professional name since this username will show up in the domain of your web projects.
+    4. Enter a username, the same username you used when setting up your git config global settings.
+It should be a professional name since this username will show up in the domain of your web projects.
 You might show these links to future prospective employers.
 If you get a red 'X' to the left of your username, then someone else has already used that username and you need to choose a different one.
 Don't forget the email, password, and username you used for this new GitHub account.
 We will need them later.
     5. Enter 'n' for the next step unless you want email from them.
     6. At this point it wants to make sure you are human and it has you solve a few simple puzzles.
 Click 'Start puzzle' and follow the directions.
 Click 'Create account'.
     7. It will send a launch code to the email you listed.
 Use that launch code and enter it.